Aurora debuts at Festival Berlioz with a concert exploring power and madness.

-Pierre-Laurent Aimard joins Aurora for a birdsong-themed programme including music by Beethoven, Messiaen and Brett Dean.
+Pierre-Laurent Aimard joins Aurora for a birdsong-themed programme of music by Beethoven, Messiaen and Brett Dean.

 For this free pre-concert talk, Nicholas Collon is joined by Aurora arranger-in-residence Iain Farrington to discuss Das Lied von der Erde.